huffyhenry/huffyhenry.github.io/_posts/2021-04-16-candidates2.md

 Gaussian Processes are hard but fun.
 I learnt the most from [Michael Betancourt's tutorial](https://betanalpha.github.io/assets/case_studies/gaussian_processes.html).
-I'm sure that I will now see GPs everywhere and dive deeper into the subject at the first opportunity.
+I am going to see GPs everywhere now.
 The method is computationally costly, however: $\mathcal{O}(n^3)$, where
 $n$ is the number of points at which the value of the process is to be estimated.
 In this case it was around 500, the number of days on which at least one relevant game was played, which meant that the model took 8-10 hours to fit.
+This precluded me from fitting separate correlated rapid and classical ratings.

 I used this project also as an opportunity to try out [`cmdstanr`](https://github.com/stan-dev/cmdstanr/), the new R interface to [Stan](https://mc-stan.org/).
-It is already better that the unwieldy `rstan`, everything feels simpler and more responsive, but it does choke on big models like this one (which estimates ~50 players x ~500 parameters).
-Saving the fit to file would take additional 2-3 hours.
+It is already better that the unwieldy `rstan`, everything feels simpler and more responsive, but it is not yet optimised for medium-big models like this one (which estimates ~50 players x ~500 parameters).
+Saving the fit to file would take additional 2-3 hours, for example.
 But I am not going back to rstan in a million years, and look forward to new versions.

-This is likely the last hurrah of the Davidson model for chess as far as I am concerned.
+This is the last hurrah of the Davidson model for chess as far as I am concerned.
 It has clear weaknesses that are probably partly responsible for the long sampling times.
 In particular, it does not distinguish between games played with white and black pieces.
 A better model is needed, and I am